How to Make a Sphere from Dogwood Cuttings

-Step 1: Cut and twist
+Step 1: Cut and Twist

 Cut grapevines into a manageable length.
 Twist the vines into a circle that is roughly the desired size of your sphere.
 Wrap and tuck the vine ends to hold them in place.

-Step 2: Another circle
+Step 2: Form Another Circle

 Make another grapevine circle, about the same size as the first.
 One of the circles should fit inside the other to form perpendicular axes.

 Step 3: Wire

 Use a piece of wire to secure the grapevine circles at each point where the axes meet.
 Twist and tuck in the sharp wire ends.